 Step 9.
 Learn the game

 At the elite end of the sport, awareness of exactly what's going on in any particular match is vital.
-Pick the brains of your coach for vital tactical insights into not just your own position, but your team's entire strategy.
+Pick the brains of your coach for vital tactical insights into not just your own position, but your football team's entire strategy.

 Watch as much football as you can and take it the tactical analysis on offer from players past and present, picking up points you could bring to your own team's style of play.

 To make it as a pro, you need to have more than just skill.
 Scouts will look out for game intelligence and anticipation.
-Make it a priority to learn about the finer details of the sport.
+Make it a priority to learn about the finer details of the team sport.